The Vision (novel): Plot summary

-After being raped and mutilated as a child by her family's gardener, Berton Mitchell, Mary Bergen exhibits clairvoyant abilities.
+After being assaulted and mutilated as a child by her family's gardener, Berton Mitchell, Mary Bergen exhibits clairvoyant abilities.
 With the help of her older brother Alan and husband Max, she aids the police in their murder investigations.
 However, she can only sense pieces of a crime as they happen in real time.

 A few days before Christmas, Mary thwarts a serial killer from claiming another victim.
-After the ordeal, Alan, who has always been jealous of Max for coming into his sister's life and taking over his role as her helper, tries to persuade her once again to divorce him.
+Afterwards, Alan, who has always been jealous of Max for coming into his sister's life and taking over his role as her helper, tries to persuade her once again to divorce him.
 She refuses.
 He accepts her decision and leaves for a vacation.

 Mary and Max travel home to spend the holidays at their mansion.
 However, she suddenly has a strong vision of four women being murdered sometime in the future.
 This has never happened before, as previously she could only have visions as they happen in real time.
 Max tries to tell her it was just a dream, but is unsure.
 The next morning, a news report comes on detailing the murder of four women who lived together by a single assailant.
 Mary thinks she recognizes one of the victims.

 Mary attends her weekly meeting with her psychiatrist, who tries to help her get over the traumatic childhood attack by reliving it.
 She remembers beating wings and an awful voice whispering to her.
 However, before she can remember Mitchell's face, several glass figurines in the office fly off the shelves and begin pelting the two.
-After a few minutes, the commotion stops.
+The commotion stops only after Mary ceases to think of her assault.
 That night, Mary has another vision of the same killer murdering three people at a hair salon.
 Just as she attempts to picture the killer's face, Max's gun animates and begins shooting at them.
 The couple become convinced they are being haunted by a poltergeist trying to hinder Mary's visions.
 The next morning, another news report comes out confirming the triple homicide took place.
 She calls Alan in a panic, who manages to calm her down.

 Shortly afterwards, Mary gets another vision that the killer is going to climb a tower in the town of King's Point and snipe residents during a Christmas Eve boat parade.
-With the blessing of a police chief she knows, Percy Osterman, her and Max travel there to stop the attack.
+With the blessing of a police chief she knows, Percy Osterman, she and Max travel there to stop the attack.
 Residing in King's Point is Mary's longtime friend and journalist Lou Pasternak, who they stay with.
 The three try to figure out who the killer is.
 Berton Mitchell is brought up, but Mary knows he committed suicide in his jail cell shortly before the trial, always claiming he was innocent.
 They ask Osterman to investigate Mitchell's wife and son, who they assume to still be alive, as possible suspects.